ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 ```

 The result of this job is two files, combined_filtered.fastq.pe (pe for paired end) of 34 Gb and combined_filtered.fastq.se (se for single end) of 7.4 Gb.
 I will only use the paired end file.

+#### 20 June 2017
+I submitted a job for my second dataset in order to extract the paired end reads.

 ## Assembling the Paired Reads
 Lastly, I used the paired end data file in order to assemble the reads into contigs by submitting another job.
 I wrote a script for this, called megahit.qsub in the same directory, found below.